huntdatacenter/docs/docs/coordination/faq.md

 ### How will labs be affected during a deactivation?

-In the case where access to your lab is temporarily deactivated, your access to this lab will be temporarily deactivated.
-Your data and your tooling will -not- be affected.
-All your lab machines will be running and your data will be available for analysis as soon as you submit signed agreements, and for evacuation when you submit a termination notification.
+Access to deactivated labs will be temporarily closed 1 January.
+However, your data and your tooling will -not- be affected.
+All your lab machines will be running and your data will be available for analysis after you submit updated agreements, and your data will be available for evacuation in the case you submit a termination notification.
 See [Resolution 5](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek4-resolutions.pdf#page=4) from the last Lagtun for further details (R5/LT4/T4/21).

 ### If deactivated, when can we expect our labs to be reactivated?